skypjack/entt/docs/md/entity.md

 Runtime pools are also supported by providing an identifier when calling `with`, as shown in the previous snippet.
 Refer to the following sections for more information about runtime pools.<br/>
-Obviously, this helper doesn't make the code disappear but it should at least reduce the boilerplate in the most complex cases.
+Obviously, this helper does not make the code disappear but it should at least reduce the boilerplate in the most complex cases.

 ### Handle